For a better experience, keep your browser up to date. Check here for latest versions.

 As Elder Crowshoe explained further, reconciliation requires talking, but our conversations must be broader than Canada’s conventional approaches.
 Reconciliation between Aboriginal and non-Aboriginal Canadians, from an Aboriginal perspective, also requires reconciliation with the natural world.
 If human beings resolve problems between themselves but continue to destroy the natural world, then reconciliation remains incomplete.
 This is a perspective that we as Commissioners have repeatedly heard: that reconciliation will never occur unless we are also reconciled with the earth.
 Mi’kmaq and other Indigenous laws stress that humans must journey through life in conversation and negotiation with all creation.
 Reciprocity and mutual respect help sustain our survival.

-What if some of the answers to the urgent problems of the world could be found in Indigenous worldviews, actively demonstrated and lived through Indigenous languages?
-Protecting Indigenous languages is vital for not only self-determination but global well-being.
-It’s worth noting that the UN has deemed 2019 the International Year of Indigenous Languages.
+What if some of the answers to the urgent problems of the world could be found in Indigenous worldviews which are demonstrated and lived through Indigenous languages?
+Protecting Indigenous languages is vital for not only self-determination but also for global well-being.
+It’s worth noting that the UN deemed 2019 the International Year of Indigenous Languages.

-Maybe Indigenous Peoples need a little love, not only amongst themselves but from others.
-With love comes respect; admiration and a willingness to listen, cooperate with, cohabitate with and generally embrace each other as humans; and acceptance of our differences without erasing them.
+Maybe Indigenous Peoples need a little love, not only amongst themselves but also from others.
+With love comes: respect; admiration and a willingness to listen, cooperate, cohabitate, and generally embrace each other as humans; and acceptance of our differences without erasing them.

 For example, many voices of the United Nations (UN) acknowledge that Indigenous Peoples are: